nwubni/AEM2PI-Assignment/reports/project_overview.md

 ### Evaluator
-An LLM-based automated evaluator scores each answer on a scale of 0-10 across relevance, accuracy, completeness, clarity, and gives an overall score with suggested improvements.
+I implemented an LLM-based (`gpt-4o-mini`) automated evaluator that scores each answer on a scale of 0-10 across relevance, accuracy, completeness, clarity, and gives an overall score with suggested improvements.
 Results are logged with the query response metrics for monitoring and future iteration.

 ### Performance and Scalability
 - Current dataset size: Since the data size is in the thousands, the `IndexFlatL2` (Euclidean distance) is sufficient for this project because it provides 100% recall with negligible latency for this use case.
 Additionally, it can scale well into the low tens of thousands of chunks before advanced FAISS indexes (IVF/HNSW) are necessary.